2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 What To See in Vietnam on a 2 Week Itinerary

-We think our Vietnam North to South Itinerary is the best way to travel Vietnam in 2 weeks.
-Traveling Vietnam north to south allows for an easy flowing trip to the top destinations, which was a priority when we created our itinerary.
-Our Vietnam route planner features the following cities: Hanoi, Halong Bay (or Ninh Binh), Hoi An (and/or Da Nang), Dalat, Ho Chi Minh City and Phu Quoc Island.
+We believe our North to South Itinerary is the best way to travel Vietnam in 2 weeks.
+Traveling Vietnam north to south allows for an easy flowing trip to the top destinations.

-Pro Tip: There are multiple methods that can be used to get between the cities in Vietnam; we used planes, trains, minibuses and private drivers for our Hanoi to Ho Chi Minh Itinerary.
+Pro Tip: There are multiple methods that can be used to get between cities in Vietnam.
+We used planes, trains, minibuses and private drivers for our Hanoi to Ho Chi Minh Itinerary.

 Vietnam Travel: South to North

 Pro Tip: When booking flights, we recommend flying into one city and out of the other to minimize backtracking.
-More on getting to Vietnam and how to travel around Vietnam at the end of the post.
+More on getting to Vietnam and how to travel around at the end of the article.

 Cities To Visit on Your Vietnam Two-Week Itinerary